oaqa/FlexNeuART/README.md

 is a substantially reworked [`knn4qa` package](legacy_docs/knn4qa.md).
 The overview can be found in our EMNLP OSS workshop paper:
 [Flexible retrieval with NMSLIB and FlexNeuART, 2020.
 Leonid Boytsov, Eric Nyberg](https://arxiv.org/abs/2010.14848).

+Please, note that this version is quite behind a rather stable branch `pypi2021` (unfortunately it is not fully documented and not merged into main), which has [a lot of extra goodies and models](https://github.com/oaqa/FlexNeuART/blob/pypi2021/flexneuart/models/README.md).
+Documentation is in progress, please, let us know if you would like to use our library to produce strong dense-sparse runs, achieve strong results in TREC or on leaderboards.
+We can guide you around some missing documentation.

 In Aug-Dec 2020, we used this framework to generate best traditional and/or neural runs in the [MSMARCO Document ranking task](https://microsoft.github.io/msmarco/#docranking).
 In fact, our best traditional (non-neural) run slightly outperformed a couple of neural submissions.
 Please, see our write-up for details: [Boytsov, Leonid.
 "Traditional IR rivals neural models on the MS MARCO Document Ranking Leaderboard." arXiv preprint arXiv:2012.08020 (2020)](https://arxiv.org/abs/2012.08020).

+In 2021, after being outsripped by a number of participants, we again advanced to a good position with a help of newly implemented models for ranking long documents.
+Please, see our write-up for details: Boytsov, L., Lin, T., Gao, F., Zhao, Y., Huang, J., & Nyberg, E. (2022).
+[Understanding Performance of Long-Document Ranking Models through Comprehensive Evaluation and Leaderboarding](https://arxiv.org/abs/2207.01262).
+At the moment of writing (October 2022), we have competitive submissions on **both** MS MARCO leaderboards.

 Regretffully, for adminstrative and licensing/patenting issues (there is a patent submitted), neural Model 1 code cannot be released.
 This model (together with its non-contextualized variant) is described and evaluated in our ECIR 2021 paper: